On the Picard group of the stable module category for infinite groups: Some Computations

 \section{Some Computations}

-\begin{definition} The \textit{Picard space} $\mathrm{Pic}(\C)$ of a symmetric monoidal $\infty$-category $(\C, \otimes, \mathbb{1)}$ is the $\infty$-groupoid of $\otimes$-invertible objects in $\C$ and equivalences between them. \end{definition}
+\begin{definition} The \textit{Picard space} $\mathrm{Pic}(\C)$ of a symmetric monoidal $\infty$-category $(\C, \otimes, \mathbf{1)}$ is the $\infty$-groupoid of $\otimes$-invertible objects in $\C$ and equivalences between them. \end{definition}

 In other words, the Picard space is an enhancement of the Picard group, since the former encodes the latter as the connected components, but also keeps track of all higher isomorphisms.
-It is clear that $\mathrm{Pic}$ defines a functor from the $\infty$-category of symmetric monoidal $\infty$-categories $\mathrm{Cat}^\otimes$ to the $\infty$-category of spaces $\mathcal{S}$.
+It is clear that $\mathrm{Pic}(-)$ defines a functor from the $\infty$-category of symmetric monoidal $\infty$-categories to the $\infty$-category of spaces.
 Moreover, we can describe the higher homotopy groups of $\mathrm{Pic}(\C)$ as follows.
+Moreover, the Picard space functor $\mathrm{Pic}(-)$ commutes with homotopy limits (see \cite[Proposition 2.2.3]{MS16}).
+In particular, we will obtain a limit decomposition of the Picard space of the stable module $\infty$-category for certain groups.
+If $G$ is a group of type $\Phi$ acting on a tree with associated graph $\Gamma$, then Theorem \ref{graphs of groups} gives us a decomposition of the Picard space